atom992/CBL4RNTodoDemoAndroid/tutorial.md

 > http://localhost:4985/_admin/

-Try adding more task documents and notice how they get pushed to Sync Gateway.
+Try adding more task documents and notice how they get pushed to Sync Gateway automatically.

 ## Where To Go From Here